afdaniele/cpk/README.md

 # `cpk` - Code Packaging toolKit

-**cpk** is a toolkit that standardize the way code in a project is structured and packaged for maximum portability, readability and maintainability.
+**cpk** is a toolkit that standardizes the way code in a project is structured and packaged for maximum portability, readability, and maintainability.

 ## Get started